Excitonic condensation of strongly correlated electrons: the case of Pr$_{0.5}$Ca$_{0.5}$CoO$_3$

-The basic features to be captured by a theory of the PCCO hidden order are: i) substantial increase of resistivity below $T_c$, ii) the sharp peak in the specific heat at $T_c$, iii) the drop of the magnetic susceptibility and the departure from the Curie-Weiss behavior of the Co moments below $T_c$, iv) the Pr valence transition, v) the exchange splitting of the Pr$^{4+}$ Kramers doublet in the absence of ordered magnetic moments.
-More subtle effects include the increase of $T_c$ with pressure~\cite{fujita04}, the lattice response consisting primarily in reduction of the Co-O-Co angle below $T_c$~\cite{fujita04}, and the apparent softness of the exchange field on Pr and the lack of a clear x-ray signature of the spin-state transition.~\cite{herrero12,hejtmanek13}
+The basic features to be captured by a theory of the PCCO hidden order are: \emph{i}) substantial increase of resistivity below $T_c$, \emph{ii}) the sharp peak in the specific heat at $T_c$, \emph{iii}) the drop of the magnetic susceptibility and the departure from the Curie-Weiss behavior of the Co moments below $T_c$, \emph{iv}) the Pr valence transition, \emph{v}) the exchange splitting of the Pr$^{4+}$ Kramers doublet in the absence of ordered magnetic moments.
+More subtle effects include the increase of $T_c$ with pressure~\cite{fujita04}, the lattice response consisting primarily in reduction of the Co-O-Co angle below $T_c$~\cite{fujita04}, and the apparent softness of the exchange field on Pr and the lack of a clear x-ray signature of the spin-state transition~\cite{herrero12,hejtmanek13}.

-Motivated by our recent observation of excitonic instability in systems close to the spin-state transition~\cite{kunes14}, we have performed two types of investigations.
-First, we have studied the proposed excitonic condensation in the two-band Hubbard model and calculated the evolution of the relevant physical observables with temperature $T$.
-Second, we have performed $T=0$ density-functional LDA+U~\cite{shick99} calculations for real materials and searched for stable solutions with EC order.
+In this Letter we explain the physics of PCCO by formation of excitonic condensate (EC).
+Motivated by observation of excitonic instability of correlated electrons close to a spin-state transition~\cite{kunes14}, we have performed two types of investigations.
+First, we have studied the EC phase in a minimal model using the dynamical mean-field theory (DMFT)~\cite{dmft} and calculated temperature ($T$) dependencies of the various physical quantities across the transition.
+Second, we have obtained a $T=0$ EC solution for PCCO using the density-functional LDA+U method~\cite{shick99,wien2k}.